MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_azure_policy.md

 1. You will see the resource group listed.
 Because the tag was provided in the resource group, the condition included as part of the Azure policy was satisfied.
 The resource group is compliant with the policy.

+#### Review

+In this demo, you showed the process of setting up an Azure policy and the impact of that policy.